grnet/ansible-inventory-server/API.md

     |-------------------|---------|----------|----------|----------------------------------------------------|
     | `maas.raw`        | Boolean | NO       | `true`   | Return raw response, as returned from the MaaS API |

-    Returns list of MaaS machines, along with basic information about them
+    Returns list of MaaS machines, along with basic information about them.

     <details><summary>Example:</summary>